 Parents may allow their children to bring cell phones and/or messaging devices to school; however, students may not keep these devices on their person or use these devices on campus before, during, or after school hours.
 They will be collected at the start of the school day, turned into the office and returned to the student at dismissal/pick up when a parent or carpool is approaching.
 They are also not permitted in Extended Care.
+Phones and smart watches are to be turned in at the beginning of Extended Care.

-- First Offense: If a student fails to turn in a cell phone or messaging device or uses it while at school, it will be confiscated and kept in the office overnight. - Second Offense: the device will be confiscated and kept in the office for one week and the student assigned detention. - Third offense: the parents will be called for a conference possibly resulting in suspension or other serious consequences.
+• First Offense: If a student fails to turn in a cell phone or messaging device or uses it while at school, it will be confiscated and kept in the office overnight.

+- Second Offense: the device will be confiscated and kept in the office for one week and the student assigned detention. - Third offense: the parents will be called for a conference possibly resulting in suspension or other serious consequences.